BipronathSaha12/Mizuxe/README.md

 # Mizuxe Landing Page

-*Mizuxe* design is a landing page design for a sample website.
+*Mizuxe* is a landing page design for a sample website.

 ## Deployment